DanteConley/my-pwp-dante/README.md

 When you do begin development, you'll build your page on index.php directly inside your /public_html directory.

 ### Nice work.
 Work on your mobile design.
 Due to the late submission, you are receiving a Tier II grade, but know that you did very well on the overall Milestone 2a guidelines, and I'm excited to see where your design goes.

+## Milestone 3 / Final PWP Feedback
+Beautiful job on your PWP - your layout looks great on desktop and mobile, and your contact form appears to work perfectly on my end, so check and see if you got my test message.

+You might want to consider using Bootstrap column classes inside your rows to add some additional padding/margin on the mobile view.

+Congratulations on a PWP well done.
+This is a great example of effective execution of a straightforward design concept.
+Your PWP passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)